callumadair/Buffer-Busting/README.md

 # Steps

+First, download the private ssh key that should have been provided to you.

-You will first need to access the VM:
+Using the provided ssh key you will first need to access the VM:

 ```sh
 ssh -i /Downloads/mySSHKey.pem azureuser@10.0.0.249
 ```

-Now install the build-essetial packages including the GNU C Compiler (GCC) and GNU Debugger (GDB):
+Now install the build-essential packages including the GNU C Compiler (GCC) and GNU Debugger (GDB):

 ```sh
 sudo apt-get install build-essential